condime/code-of-conduct/README.md

 * Ask for tips / help with avoiding making the offense in the future.
 * Apologize and ask forgiveness.

 Failing to follow the community guidelines as described in this document carries consequences.
-For minor infractions, you may be temporarily suspended from the Slack.
+For minor infractions, you may be temporarily suspended from the services.
 Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.

 ### Privacy
 * All conversations are private unless otherwise specified.